KaOSx/kaosx.github.io/_docs/package.md

 KaOS uses versioned names for python, namely python2 and python3, make sure the package you are trying to build does not fall back to just python, since that might mean it needs python3.

-Starting with Qt5 KaOS will use unique names for Qt versions, this won't change in Qt4, so make sure to use qt when a PKGBUILD mentions qt4.
-Also the qmake call for Qt5 needs to be specified, since it is packaged so it does not conflict with Qt4 (or any other Qt version for that matter).
-Make sure to replace "qmake" with "/usr/lib/qt5/bin/qmake" for any package that needs Qt5 to build.
+Starting with Qt5 KaOS will use unique names for Qt versions.
+Make sure the qmake call for Qt5 is specified, since it is packaged so it does not conflict with any other Qt version.
+Replace "qmake" with "/usr/lib/qt5/bin/qmake" for any package that needs Qt5 to build.

-Python Qt binding packages are called, "pyqt-python2" or "pyqt-python3" for Qt4 versions, for Qt5 there is "pyqt5-python3".
+Python Qt binding packages are called "pyqt5-python2" or "pyqt5-python3".

-KDE developers abandoned the "kdebase" prefix for many of their packages two years ago, instead it is just "kde" as in "kde-workspace", kde-runtime".
-That naming scheme is followed in KaOS.